24 Data Scientist CV Examples for 2026

 Why this CV works

-• A worthwhile summary should provide a quick overview of your career highlights in two to three impactful sentences and mention the target company by name.
+• If you have 10+ years of experience, opt for aresume summary to give a quick snapshot of your career highlights in two to three power-packed sentences and include the target company by name.

 View more senior data scientist resumes>